bek0s/gbkfit-legacy/data/datasets/mock/README.md

 a thin disk, a photometric profile, a rotation curve, and a intrinsic velocity dispersion.

 ### The surface brightness profile

 I(r) = i0 \* exp(-r/r0)

-where i0 is the brightness at the center of the galaxy, and r0 the scale length.
+where i0 is the brightness at the galactic center, and r0 the scale length.

 ### The arctan rotation curve